 One of the most famous monuments in Barcelona, the triumphal arch has numerous details and motifs that are definitely worth checking out.

-8. Gothic Quarter
+8. The Gothic Quarter

 Full of history, the Gothic Quarter of Barcelona is the gateway to the Old City.
 It has trendy bars, restaurants, and nightlife combined with centuries-old buildings and cathedrals.

-Other places located within the Gothic Quarter that are worth visiting are Plaça del Rei, home the Museum of History of Barcelona and Plaça Reial, a popular gathering place with a lot of restaurants and a lively atmosphere.
+Other places located within the Gothic Quarter that are worth visiting are Plaça del Rei – home to the Museum of History of Barcelona – and Plaça Reial, a popular gathering place with a lot of restaurants and a lively atmosphere.

 Even though it’s technically located right on the border of the Gothic Quarter, you should take a walk around and breathe in the unique atmosphere of this historic place.

 9. Basilica de Santa Maria del Mar

 Make sure to check out the inside of the church and take a guided tour to one of the rooftop terraces if you want to learn more about the history of the cathedral.
 The tour is available from May to October.

-The church is known for its unique architectural style with a simple interior devoid of any imagery and stern-looking outside complete with an ornate nave.
+The church is known for its unique architectural style with a simple interior devoid of any imagery and a stern-looking outside complete with an ornate nave.

-This building is less known but is one of the reasons why Barcelona is considered one the top city breaks in Spain.
+This building is less known but is one of the reasons why Barcelona is considered one of the top city breaks in Spain.